Hi, I’m Gabby

 Why I do this work

-I’ve always been drawn to the kind of work that sits beneath the surface — the layered, complex, and deeply human stories that don’t have quick fixes or neat endings.
-The work that holds space for discomfort and honours the courage it takes to show up, even when things feel messy or uncertain.
+I’ve always been drawn to the work that sits beneath the surface — the layered, complex, and deeply human stories that don’t have quick fixes or neat endings.
+The work that holds space for discomfort, honours the courage, and recognises that healing is rarely linear.

-Much of my work centres around trauma — developmental trauma, complex PTSD, or the kind that lingers long after a significant loss or life-altering event.
-I also have a longstanding passion for supporting people recovering from eating disorders and body image concerns… helping them reconnect with their bodies, their needs, and their sense of self.
+Much of my work centres around trauma —including developmental and complex trauma, long-standing patterns, and the ways our past can quietly shape our present.
+I also have a longstanding passion for supporting people navigating eating disorders and body image concerns… helping them reconnect with their bodies, their needs, and their sense of self.

 Healing isn’t about fixing what’s broken, it’s about remembering what was never lost.